MSchnei/semantic_segmentatition_dataset/README.md

 [7] saggital sinus

 The updated dataset will also be made openly available as a zenodo repository and will be downloadable [here](https://zenodo.org/record/3401388).

+# Evaluation of algorithm performance
+The scripts evaluate the performance of the learning algorithm, which includes plotting of training/validation loss and accuracy over training epochs.